 One of the most important things to remember is that email marketing automation is not about selling; rather it is about nurturing relationships with prospects and customers.

 By using personalized and relevant content, instead of a hard sell, you are offering information that prospects and customers are seeking.
 The email marketing automation process will make this process easier if you put together a campaign strategy that follows the steps in the Customer Value Journey.

 As important as your strategy is, your choice of automation software is also critical.
-There are many platform choices out there, from MailChimp, designed to help small businesses with basic triggered emails, to full marketing automation and workflow solutions such as InfusionSoft and HubSpot.
+There are many platform choices out there, from MailChimp and SendGrid, designed to help small businesses with basic triggered emails, to full marketing automation and workflow solutions such as InfusionSoft and HubSpot.